-When considering Counselling via Skype / Counselling on Zoom video the following preparations & considerations are strongly advised of you:
+When considering Counselling via Skype or Zoom video the you’re strongly advised to be make the following preparations:

 - Remember that counselling sessions are (still) a professional engagement.
 Even though you’re at home with easy access to your fridge, comfy pyjamas and footstool, aim to behave as if you would be meeting your counsellor in his office.

 - Have your video device prepared well in advance with the software installed that you and Dean have agreed upon first contact (Skype is preferred, but Dean can also use Zoom, WhatsApp, Facebook and others – provided there’s a prior conversation about your choice of app.
 Ensure that your Operating System has all updates installed the day before (some upgrades can take a long time).